 - sure of yourself and what you want

-Wherever you sit on the spectrum, know that both self-worth and confidence can be developed through confidence coaching either with a professional or by yourself, however it may take some time to build upon your current confidence levels.
+Wherever you sit on the spectrum, know that both self-worth and confidence can be developed through confidence coaching either by yourself or with a professional.
+It may, however, take some time to build upon your current confidence levels.
 The amount you can gain from coaching is usually very rewarding and is well worth the effort.

 How can coaching improve my confidence?

-Life coaches can often help individuals learn different techniques for developing their confidence and self-belief.
-Coaching is designed to raise an individual’s self-image and help them create a more positive outlook of life and themselves.
+Life coaches come equipped with the tools and techniques to help you develop your confidence and self-belief.
+Confidence coaching is designed to help you raise your self-image and create a positive outlook on life, starting from within.
 Life coaching may be able to help you challenge your beliefs that you have about yourself, boost your self-esteem and help you build a strong and positive self-image.